thliebig/openEMS-Project/doc-src/concepts/fparser.rst

 Symbolic Expression Parser: ``fparser``
 =======================================

-In openEMS, user-defined symbolic mathematical expressions are used to customize the simulation for three different purposes.
+In openEMS, user-defined symbolic mathematical expressions are used to customize the simulation.
+These symbolic expressions are accepted as strings, which is evaluated by the C++ engine using the ``fparser`` library.
+Thus, all strings for the purposes above must be legal ``fparser`` expressions.

+These custom expressions are used for three purposes.

 1. Vary a material's property in space, using a weighting function.